Live From EuropeSaturday, July 4

 USA: Israel, Libanon und die USA unterzeichnen Rahmenabkommen Ein Rahmenvertrag soll ein Friedensabkommen zwischen Israel und dem Libanon ermöglichen.
 Unterstützt von den USA gaben die beiden Länder eine Einigung bekannt.

-die zeit · about 2 hours ago
+die zeit · 7 days ago

 Live From Europe